FASD Info Sheets

 Expanded Resource

-FASD and Protective Risk Factors
+FASD and Key Protective and Risk Factors for Life Outcomes

 Although FASD is not 'curable, a person's life outcomes can be powerfully shaped by 'protective factors' such as a supportive home, early diagnosis, and FASD-informed caregivers.
 Advocacy, compassion, and consistent support can help people with FASD not just survive, but thrive.